Aryesh404/FunCalc_An-animated-scientifiic-calculator/README.md

-# FunCalc 🎉: The Animated Maths Guru!
+# FunCalc 🎉: An animated scientific calculator!

 FunCalc is not your ordinary scientific calculator.
 It's a unique web-based tool that combines functionality with entertainment, created using **Spring Boot** and **Thymeleaf**.